bashkovpd/code_examples/react-testing/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React project template with configured testing

+This project was created as a React template with configured static analytis tools like prettier, eslint, typescirpt and configured testing environment for components with few examples.

+**Working time spent: 8 hours**

+#

 ## Available Scripts